PlatformOfTrust/data-product-specification/README.md

 This DPS definition in a vendor neutral and intented to fostering innovation in the area where data is exposed for internal or public use as data products.
 Open data movemment began the data exposure, but it lacks the commercial aspects of data products.
 Since a specification for the data product has been missing, Platform of Trust decided to ignite open process to define one shared specification and understanding of what is data product.

+This Specification defines Standard Data Product fields and objects.
+This specification also defines the schemas for responses.

 ## 2. DPS Document Schema

 Top level attributes and objects.
 The root level objects are defined under separate chapters after the main level.